Skip to main content

 • Sorting of individual cells

-• BD LSR II Flow Cytometer
+• BD FACS Aria II

 The instruments were purchased with funding from the UND SMHS and the North Dakota IDeA (Institutional Development Award) Network of Biomedical Research Excellence (ND INBRE), respectively.